Dick Guldstrand’s Signature Edition 50th Anniversary 427 Corvette

 A personal impression of Guldstrand’s 50th Anniversary Corvette

-It’s bold.
-It’s daring.
-It’s unique.
-It’s one incredibly powerful son of a gun!
+It’s bold, daring, and unique.
+Definitely one incredibly powerful son of a gun!

 The Guldstrand 50th Anniversary C5 certainly makes a statement that deserves to be flown high and proud.
 Its gold and blue paint is not the prettiest combination around, but it does properly commemorate the Corvette’s Golden Anniversary.
 And nothing, but NOTHING, could be more perfect to celebrate the heart and soul of Corvette – Yesterday and Tomorrow, than a 427ci LS6!
 I only wish something comparable could have come straight from GM.